Dishes Baked with Love

 spatula holding a square of biscuits and gravy casserole

-This biscuit and gravy casserole recipe combines all the things you love about classic biscuits and gravy, the peppery sausage, soft biscuit, and creamy gravy.
+This Biscuit and Gravy Casserole recipe brings together all the parts you adore about classic biscuits and gravy – the spicy sausage, soft biscuit, and smooth gravy.

-It is easy to make, and you can easily make it ahead of time too.
-Serve a slice or two with a nice green salad and you have a very complete and balanced meal.
+It’s simple to whip up, and you can even prepare it in advance.
+Serve a slice or two with a fresh green salad, and you’ve got a well-rounded, satisfying meal.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.